 Dr. Ronald McNair

-Born Oct.
-21, 1950, in Lake City, SC, Dr. Ronald McNair, was one of the seven astronauts to die when the Space Shuttle “Challenger” exploded shortly after take-off from Kennedy Space Center in Florida on Jan.
-28, 1986.
-McNair graduated from Lake City's Carver High School in 1967, earned a bachelor's degree in Physics from North Carolina A&T State University in 1971 and a Ph.D. in Physics from Massachusetts Institute of Technology in 1976.
+Born October 21, 1950, in Lake City, SC, Dr. Ronald McNair, was one of the seven astronauts to die when the space shuttle Challenger exploded shortly after takeoff from Kennedy Space Center in Florida on January 28, 1986.
+McNair graduated from Lake City's Carver High School in 1967, earned a Bachelor's Degree in Physics from North Carolina A&T State University in 1971 and a Ph.D. in Physics from Massachusetts Institute of Technology in 1976.
 A nuclear physicist, McNair was selected for NASA’s astronaut program in 1978, and he became the second African-American to fly in space.

 Francis Marion (1732-1785), an American Revolutionary War hero, was nicknamed the "Swamp Fox" by the British because of his elusive tactics.
 Marion was probably born in St. John's Parish, Berkeley County, near Georgetown, SC, about 1732.
 Marion was elected to the South Carolina Provincial Congress as a representative in 1775.
 During the Revolutionary War, he rose from private to brigadier general because of his intuitive grasp of strategy and tactics.
 Daring and elusive, he usually struck at night and then vanished into the swamps and morasses of the South, earning him the name "Swamp Fox."
 After the war Marion represented his parish in the state senate and the Constitutional Convention.